zuozhenggh/learning-library/developer-library/apex/forms-to-apex-migration/modernize-forms-in-apex/modernize-forms-in-apex.md

-# Modernizing Customer Oracle Form to Oracle APEX Page
+# Modernizing Oracle Form to Oracle APEX

 ## Introduction
-In this lab, You will learn how to create the apex application and learn how to modernize the Customer Form.
+In this lab, You will learn how to create the apex application and learn how to modernize the Customer Form and Order Form.
 The objective is to show you the options for these sample forms and then you can get an idea to modernize your own Forms Application.

 Depending on your requirements you can take advantage of this modernization to update also the business rules, not just the screens.
 Because this is not a trivial process, so it's the right moment to review the business logic and check what you need to update or remove.